 The American Solar Energy Society has established this award for passive solar pioneers.
-It honors those in the passive field whose pioneering work set the stage for others to follow.
-Honorees are men and women who developed the theories, early research efforts, new concepts, and opportunities for later researchers to develop.
+It honors those in the passive field whose work has set the stage for others to follow.
+Honorees are men and women who developed the theories, research efforts, new concepts, and opportunities for later researchers to expand.
 Their foresight, innovative thinking, and creativity opened the doors for others.

 Nominations are invited for distinguished members of the passive solar field meeting the following requirements:

-1. The nominee must be a true pioneer in the field.
-His/her contributions must have been in the early stages of the creation and development of significant ideas, theories, and concepts.
+- The nominee must be a true pioneer in the field of passive design.
+His/her contributions must have been responsible for the creation and development of significant ideas, theories, and concepts in the field.
 His/her original thinking and research provided the beginning of later theories and development.

 Previous Passive Pioneer Winners